Nothing tastes more like summer than a fresh baked Wild Black Raspberry Pie or Blackberry Pie!

 - 5 cups fresh or frozen and partially thawed black raspberries or blackberries

 - 2 tablespoons butter, softened

 - 1 tablespoon white sugar

-Follow this link to another Rada blog recipe for making a homemade pie crust recipe for a 9 inch double crust pie.
+Follow this link to find a homemade pie crust recipe for a 9 inch double crust pie.

 Black Raspberries can be confused for blackberries because they have the same single seeded drupelets.